nz-covid-pass/python-nz-covid-pass/README.md

-# Python NZ COVID Pass Verifier
+# Python NZ COVID Pass Verifier/Generator

-This is quick proof of concept verifier I coded up in ~2 hours using various libraries to parse the [NZ COVID Pass format](https://nzcp.covid19.health.nz/) as best as I could.
+This is quick proof of concept verifier I coded up in a few hours using various libraries to parse and generate QR codes in the [NZ COVID Pass format](https://nzcp.covid19.health.nz/).

 **Important note**: I don't know anything about CWT or CBOR and I'm using libraries that perform cryptographic functions that I haven't vetted.
 Do not use this code for anything other than